What is severe asthma?

-To define it, let’s look at some of the factors doctors use to diagnose severe asthma.
+Let’s look at some of the factors doctors consider when diagnosing severe asthma

 Poor symptom control